 These courses are recognised by a wide range of universities, colleges and higher education establishments both in the United Kingdom and overseas.
-An extensive range of BA (Hons) / BSc (Hons) / DipHE Fashion, Textiles and Product Design courses is currently available.
-Textiles Design is suitable for those seeking careers in creative industries such as Fashion, Theatre or Costume Design, Interior and Textile Design whilst 3D Design is suitable for those seeking careers in Product, Furniture, Jewellery, Theatre or Interior Design as well as Architecture.
+An extensive range of BA (Hons) / BSc (Hons) / DipHE Product Design courses is currently available.
+3D Design is suitable for those seeking careers in Product, Furniture, Jewellery, Theatre or Interior Design as well as Architecture.